Kingsford-Group/hierrepsetselection/README.md

 `<representative_set_datasets>`: A file containing the names of the selected representative datasets' k-mer counts files (gzipped). <br>
 `<q>`: A parameter used in the partial Hausdorff distance: `q = 1 – K / |X|` where `|X|` is the size of the original full set, and `K` is for using the Kth largest value (counting from the minimum) as the partial Hausdorff distance.

+The implementation in this GitHub repository uses apricot as the base level to perform representative set selection on each chunk and on the merged set.
+The hierarchical representative set selection algorithm is applicable for using other representative set selectors as the base level.

+If using a different similarity-matrix- or distance-matrix-based representative set selection package or binary (if available) as the base level, one can simply modify the file `run_apricot_with_kmers_similarity.py` to call that package’s function (or execute that binary) by replacing apricot’s functional call accordingly.

+The overall approach is based on the cosine similarity of k-mers between RNA-seq samples.
+If one would like to apply the hierarchical representative set selection algorithm using other similarities, one can replace the binary `sortsim` in the files `hierarchical_rep_set_selection_multi_iters.sh` and `compute_sim_matrix_for_chunks.sh` by their own binary that computes and outputs the similarity matrix.
+However, the binary `chunking` implements the seeded-chunking algorithm using the cosine similarity of k-mers.
+One can adapt the file `chunking.cc` from the repository https://github.com/Kingsford-Group/jellyfishsim and modify the parts of computing similarities by using their own similarity.

+# Data

+We performed the hierarchical representative set selection on the entire set of public human bulk RNA-seq (Illumina) samples in the SRA, which contains 196523 RNA-seq samples.
+We obtained different sizes of final representative sets (3000, 4000, 5000 and 7000 RNA-seq samples).
+These final representative sets listing the SRA accession for each selected RNA-seq sample are available under the `data/` directory.